 - Or, head over to our national events calendar for a large list of diving competitions which take place throughout the year.

 - Interested in diving competitions but not sure how you can get involved?
 Find out more about voluntary roles at diving competitions in England on the ASA’s Volunteering Hub.

-Diving Competitions In England
+4 Levels of Diving Competitions in England

 Skills competitions are the first level of competitive diving.
 They involve testing basic skills from the poolside, 1m springboard and 3m springboard.

 Divers will be tested on the ‘rip’ they perform and their controlled take-offs.

 Children from either the Schools Talent ID scheme or regular Learn To Dive beginnings whose clubs have identified as having potential are prepared in a broad range of technical and physical events.
 Their training will be a mix of:

 - physical preparation